brenoroosevelt/flex-fqcn-finder/README.md

 ### Composite and Decorator

 As you could see above, this package provides a helper for composing and creating filters.
-However, you can use the filters, decorators and compositions on your own.
+However, you can use the filters, decorators and compositions on your own way.

 Finders are classes that implements interface `FqcnFinderInterface`.
 This package provides some finders:
 * `FlexFqcnFinder\Finder\FqcnFinder` (find in a directory)